FERNman/angular-google-charts/docs/Config.md

 More information on this can be found in the [official documentation](https://developers.google.com/chart/interactive/docs/basic_load_libs).

 The version can be configured using the `version` property in the config.

+## Sanitizing unsafe HTML

+Since version 47, Google Charts allows you to sanitize generated HTML and will automatically strip unsafe elements.
+You can enable this behaviour by setting `safeMode` to true.